TheUrielle/Bluetooth-Manager-Rofi/README.md

 Planned Adittions:<br>
 > - Multi WM and DE support out of the box.<br>
 > - Selecting Keyboard shortcut during installation.<br>
+> - Fixing some weird glitches with the rofi windows.<br>